A Week in Krabi: Limestone, Longtails, and the Best Pad Thai in Thailand

 Day 5: Mangroves and Hot Springs

-Rented a scooter from Krabi Town for 250 THB and headed to Ao Thalane for a morning kayak through the mangroves.
-The guided trip (1,300 THB) took us through narrow channels where the root systems formed tunnels overhead.
-At one point, we paddled into a cave — darkness, dripping water, and the echo of paddles on limestone walls.
+Rent a scooter from Krabi Town for 250 THB and head to Ao Thalane for a morning kayak through the mangroves.
+The guided trip (1,300 THB) takes you through narrow channels where the root systems form tunnels overhead.
+At one point you paddle into a cave — darkness, dripping water, the echo of paddles on limestone walls.

-Afternoon: rode the scooter to the Klong Thom Hot Springs.
+In the afternoon, ride the scooter to the Klong Thom Hot Springs.
 Free entry, about 50 minutes south.
 Natural thermal water cascades through rock pools in the middle of the jungle.
-Found a pool that was the perfect temperature — hot enough to feel therapeutic, cool enough to stay in for 30 minutes.
-The mosquitoes at dusk were merciless, though.
-Bring repellent.
+Find a pool at the perfect temperature — hot enough to feel therapeutic, cool enough to stay in for 30 minutes.
+The mosquitoes at dusk are merciless, so bring repellent.

-Dinner: Krabi Night Market again.
-Grilled whole fish, papaya salad, sticky rice, two Chang beers.
+For dinner, head back to Krabi Night Market: grilled whole fish, papaya salad, sticky rice, two Chang beers.
 Total: 280 THB ($8).
-I can't afford to eat like this at home.
+You can't eat like this back home.

 Verdict: Best day of the trip.
 Mangroves in the morning, hot springs in the afternoon, night market at dusk.